RediSearch/redisearch-getting-started/docs/007-query-movies.md

 The FT.SEARCH command, by default, returns the first ten documents.
 You will see in the next query how to paginate.

-You can only use one SORTBY in an FT.SEARCH query, if you want to sort on multiple fields, for example sorting movies by `genre` ascending and `release_year` descending, you have to use an FT.AGGREGATE, this is covered in the [next section](008-aggregation.md).
+You can only use one SORTBY clause in an FT.SEARCH query, if you want to sort on multiple fields, for example sorting movies by `genre` ascending and `release_year` descending, you have to use an FT.AGGREGATE, this is covered in the [next section](008-aggregation.md).

 Note: The field used in the [SORTBY](https://oss.redislabs.com/redisearch/Sorting/#specifying_sortby) should be part of the index schema and defined as SORTABLE.
 ---